 Generally speaking, the smaller the uke, the more of a "uke" sound it has - a "brighter" sound, so they say.
 Not surprisingly, the volume increases as the bodies get larger and the sound gets fuller, with more bass.
-With the two largest sizes, the tuning is DGBE instead of GCEA.
+With the largest size, the baritone, the tuning is DGBE instead of GCEA.